Conditional logic might seem daunting as it sounds. But with the built-in support of YayMail for WooCommerce email templates, it is simple.

 Is that all?
 How about Additional content based on product category

-This is by far one of the greatest ways to provide your customers and subscribers with a very fulfilling experience.
+This is one of the greatest ways to provide your customers and subscribers with a very fulfilling experience.
 Especially when they buy products from a specific category.

-You can get email notifications automatically accompanied by further instructions around those purchased products.
+You can get email notifications automatically accompanied by further instructions about those purchased products.

 Conditional logic is a future-proof way of designing conditional emails that truly match the target recipient’s expectations and catch their imagination.